How to Prime a Pool Pump | Tips and Tricks

 Bleeding air from a pool pump.

-So to get air out of the pool pump try this:
+So, to get the air out of the pool pump, try this:

 Shut off the pump & close skimmer valves

-Shut off the pump and then close your skimmer lines using the inline valves.
-If you have more than one skimmer you may have individual feeds into the pump or perhaps just one which controls both.
+Shut off the pump and close your skimmer lines using the inline valves.
+If you have more than one skimmer, you may have individual feeds into the pump or one that controls both.

 Open bottom drain valve